intellij-dlanguage/intellij-dlanguage/README.md

         /Library/D/dmd/src/phobos,/Library/D/dmd/src/druntime/import,/Users/hendriki/.dub/packages/rainbow-master/src

 This will add the phobos and druntime/import as well as my rainbow dub project.
 You can add other dub packages by adding the path to them.
 I should be able to autoconfigure this stuff in a future release.

+#### DCD Server Restart Action

+I noticed that after a while the auto completion seemed to cause the editor to hang.
+As a first step I have added a menu action in Tools as the last option to Restart the DCD Server.
+This action will just kill the running process and restart it again which seems to fix the hanging issue.
+I will investigate further to find a way to prevent the hanging in the first place but this is a helpful restart action.

 #### DFormat

 To reformat D code use the shortcut or the menu item - Code -> Reformat Code with D Format (ctrl+alt+K) or on mac (cmd+alt+K)